aiven/devportal/docs/platform/howto/saml-auth-with-auth0.rst

 Using Auth0 as an Identity Provider (IdP) with Aiven SAML Authentications
 --------------------------

 You first need to create an Aiven account and an Aiven account authentication method.
 Account is a top level concept that can be associated with multiple different projects and with which you can make corporate level configuration like the authentication setup.
-You can do this in Aiven Console.
+You can do this in the `Aiven Console <https://console.aiven.io>`_.

 Creating the Aiven account
 --------------------------